When you’re caring for an older adult, you know how overwhelming it can feel to worry that they might fall at home constantly.

 In this article, we will explain how three simple home modifications in the bathroom can improve your loved one’s safety.

-With simple modifications in these key areas, you can significantly reduce fall risk, reduce fear of falling, and ultimately help your loved one gain more independence in their daily life.
+With simple modifications in these key areas, you can significantly reduce fall risk and fear of falling, and ultimately help your loved one gain greater independence in their daily life.

 1. Add balance in the shower